FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/lb_listener_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to create the listener resource.
-    A Networking client is needed to create an .
     If omitted, the `region` argument of the provider is used.
-Changing this creates a new Listener.
+    Changing this creates a new listener.

 * `protocol` - (Required) The protocol - can either be TCP, UDP, HTTP or TERMINATED_HTTPS.
-    Changing this creates a new Listener.
+    Changing this creates a new listener.

 * `protocol_port` - (Required) The port on which to listen for client traffic.
-    Changing this creates a new Listener.
+    Changing this creates a new listener.

 * `tenant_id` - (Optional) Required for admins.
-The UUID of the tenant who owns the Listener.
+The UUID of the tenant who owns the listener.
 Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new Listener.
+Changing this creates a new listener.

-* `loadbalancer_id` - (Required) The load balancer on which to provision this Listener.
-Changing this creates a new Listener.
+* `loadbalancer_id` - (Required) The load balancer on which to provision this listener.
+Changing this creates a new listener.

-* `name` - (Optional) Human-readable name for the Listener.
+* `name` - (Optional) Human-readable name for the listener.
 Does not have to be unique.

-* `default_pool_id` - (Optional) The ID of the default pool with which the Listener is associated.
-Changing this creates a new Listener.
+* `default_pool_id` - (Optional) The ID of the default pool with which the listener is associated.
+Changing this creates a new listener.

-* `description` - (Optional) Human-readable description for the Listener.
+* `description` - (Optional) Human-readable description for the listener.

 * `default_tls_container_ref` - (Optional) A reference to a Barbican Secrets container which stores TLS information.
 This is required if the protocol